Updated February 2026 • 14 min read

 • 1995: The WHO recommended unified cutoffs of 25 (overweight) and 30 (obesity) regardless of sex, based on the observation that health risks rise continuously above BMI 25 and increase more sharply above 30.

-• 1998: The NIH aligned U.S. guidelines with the WHO cutoffs.
+• 1998: The NIH aligned U.S. Guidelines with the WHO cutoffs.
 This single change reclassified approximately 29 million Americans from “normal” to “overweight” overnight — not because anyone gained weight, but because the threshold moved.

 • 2000: The WHO published Technical Report 894, refining the classification with subgroups (severe, moderate, and mild thinness; obese classes I, II, and III) that remain in use today.